COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Texas/README_TX.md

 ## Setup

 Create a folder for TX.
-Create five folder and subfolders.
+Create five folders and subfolders.

 1. Original_Files: Download the files from the 2022, 2023, and 2024 subfolders in the Original Data Folder on Google Drive.